Hasim Rahman Jr.: Cancelled bout against Jake Paul

+Rahman vs. Hardy

-On August 27, 2022, DAZN announced that Rahman Jr. would be boxing former UFC Light Heavyweight Champion Vitor Belfort in the main event of MF & DAZN: X Series 002 on October 15, 2022, in Sheffield, England.
+On August 27, 2022, DAZN announced that Rahman would be boxing former UFC Light Heavyweight Champion Vitor Belfort in the main event of MF & DAZN: X Series 002 on October 15, 2022, in Sheffield, England.
 The bout was postponed to MF & DAZN: X Series 003 on November 19, 2022, and took place at the Moody Center in Austin, Texas.
 Belfort withdrew from the fight after testing positive for COVID-19.
-Rahman Jr. then faced former NFL player and UFC fighter Greg Hardy in the co-main event and lost via unanimous decision.
+Rahman then faced former NFL player and UFC fighter Greg Hardy and lost via unanimous decision.

-On September 14, 2022 it was announced that Rahman Jr. had signed to Happy Punch Promotions, a boxing promotion organization founded by YouTubers Keemstar and Fousey.
+On September 14, 2022, it was announced that Rahman had signed to Happy Punch Promotions, a boxing promotion organization founded by YouTubers Keemstar and Fousey.

+Rahman was scheduled to face BKFC Heavyweight Champion Alan Belcher on the undercard of MF & DAZN: X Series 008 on July 22, 2023, at the Nashville Municipal Auditorium in Nashville, Tennessee.
+However, Rahman withdrew due to an injury thus resulting in Belcher to face reality television star Chase DeMoor in an exhibition bout.

+Exhibition bouts

+Team Combat League

+On March 26, 2023, Rahman announced that he will be taking part in the Team Combat League for the 2023 season representing the DC Destroyers.
+Rahman Jr.'s first bouts under the team took place in April 2023.
+On August 15, 2023, Rahman Jr. lost to Conja Nathan by technical knockout in the fifth round.
+As of May 2024, Rahman Jr. has won one round and lost six rounds for Team Combat League.

+Rahman vs. Fake Kanye West

+On March 16, 2024, Rahman took part in an exhibition bout in Wesley Chapel, Tampa, Florida on the Hype Boxing event.
+Rahman's opponent was announced and marketed as a mystery opponent.
+On the night, it was revealed that Rahman's opponent was a Kanye West impersonator.
+Rahman defeated the impersonator via knockout in the 1st round and received heavy backlash on social media.
+Rahman revealed on Twitter that 7 different opponents withdrew and that the 7th opponent withdrew within an hour from the bout.

 Personal life

 Rahman Jr. resides in Las Vegas, Nevada.
 He has twelve siblings, including Sharif Rahman who is also a boxer.
 Rahman Jr. is a practicing Muslim and has frequently refused gambling and bets due to his beliefs.

 In 2013, Rahman Jr. was involved in a car accident that resulted in the death of a driver.
 He was sentenced to three years in prison for reckless driving.
 He was released on December 21, 2016.

 In 2014, Rahman Jr. and his brother filed a lawsuit alleging 14 different claims against Floyd Mayweather Jr. which came after an incident that involved Rahman Jr.'s brother getting a serious beating from amateur Donovan Cameron while Mayweather watched what was supposed to be a sparring session and prevented the people present from breaking up the fight.

+December 2017, Hasim and wife, Lauren Rahman lost their son, Jibra’il Rahman in delivery.